Hyperinvariant Spin Network States -- An AdS/CFT Model from First Principles: Hyperbolic Geometry from Loop Quantum Gravity

 This singular correlation structure is not expected to appear in a continuum limit.
 Rather, we would like neighboring sites to share more Bell pairs than far away sites.
 We can achieve this by raising $k$, the number of irreducible components per party.
 For $k=2$, for instance, we can have uncorrelated sites, but also partially correlated sites:

 In order to satisfy non-singular correlation structures decaying with boundary distance, we need to have larger $k$.
-Every party has to share a number of Bell pairs with every other party decaying in distance as $e^{-j/\xi}$, with a correlation length $\xi$.
+Every party has to share a number of Bell pairs with every other party decaying in distance as $e^{-j/\xi}$, with a correlation length $\xi$ for an exponential decay of correlations, or as $j^{-\alpha}$ for algebraic decay.
 The number of Bell pairs per party is given by summing the partial sum of the geometric series

-with $m$ being the maximal number of shared Bell pairs and $n$ being the number of parties at the boundary.
+assuming exponential decay of correlations, with $m$ being the maximal number of shared Bell pairs and $n$ being the number of parties at the boundary.
 The factor 2 is necessary, since the sum is only capturing correlations from one point at the boundary up to the antipode.
 Requiring all correlations to be described by at least one shared Bell pair implies $m e^{-j/\xi} \geq 1$, which bounds $j$ and thus $m \leq e^{n/(2\xi)}$.
 Finally, this yields $k = 2 \frac{e^{n/(2\xi)} - 1}{e^{1/\xi} - 1}$.
+Assuming algebraic decay of correlations, the partial sums in Eq.~\eqref{eq:partial_sum} do not admit a closed form, but a rough estimate yields $k = \mathcal{O}(n^\alpha)$.
+On the other hand, a system size dependent correlation length $\xi = \Omega(n)$ also implies a linear growth in fine structure, $k = \Omega(n)$.

-As a critical model, the boundary CFT captures an algebraic decay of correlations, or $\xi = \mathcal{O}(n)$ and thus also $k = \mathcal{O}(n)$.
-In order to distribute Bell pairs to different parties on the boundaries, also the valence $q$ will be lower bounded by $k$, which leaves us with a necessarily linear scaling $q = \mathcal{O}(n)$.
+In order to distribute Bell pairs to different parties on the boundaries, also the valence $q$ will be lower bounded by $k$, which leaves us with a necessary scaling $q = \Omega(k)$.